oleesch/lazylauncher/README.md

 # lazylauncher
-Lazylauncher is a small executable that can be included in MSIX files to perform certain operations on launch of the packaged application.
+Lazylauncher is a small executable that can be included in MSIX packages to perform certain operations on launch of the application.

 Currently the following operations are supported:
 - Adding registry values (first app launch only)
 - Copying folders (first app launch only)
 - Passing command line arguments to the target process (every app launch)

 At the time of writing there is no easy way to include application configuration in a MSIX package that depends on the users `%appdata%` folder or `HKEY_CURRENT_USER` registry hive.
-Lazylauncher was created to remedy this shortcoming until Microsoft offers a first party solution for those issues.
+Lazylauncher was created to remedy this shortcoming until Microsoft offers a first party solution.

 ## Download
 If you're unable to build from source you can download a zip file containing the binaries on the [github release page](https://github.com/oleesch/lazylauncher/releases).